 Freelance Writers are needed to write for TheWireCutter.com (est. 2011), a product review site (owned by The New York Times) that informs people about the best technology devices and gadgets to buy based on research and testing.

-The editors have a handful of positions open for knowledgeable, tech-smart freelance writers; they include:
+The editors have a handful of positions open for knowledgeable, tech-smart freelance writers; usually they include:

 Accessories Writers: review and write comprehensive and comparison reviews on the broad spectrum of gadget accessories, including computer cases, power cables, chargers, car mounts, etc.